 A few moments later he resurfaces, waist-high and dripping, sparkling in the sunlight.
 Contrasted with the radiant body of water he’s wading in, it makes for a biblical scene.
 But the traces of white residue that coat his sinewy torso reveal what he’s searching for: salt.

 As much as 11 ounces of the mineral are contained in a quarter-gallon of water in the Lac Retba, aka the Lac Rose or Lake Retba—a lagoon on the edge of the Cap Vert Peninsula, about 22 miles northeast of Senegal’s capital, Dakar.
-That’s 10 times the level found in the nearby Atlantic Ocean, just a thousand feet away, and enough to rival Utah’s Great Salt Lake, Australia’s Spencer Lake, even Lake Retba’s famous Middle Eastern cousin, the Red Sea.
+That’s 10 times the level found in the nearby Atlantic Ocean, just a thousand feet away, and enough to rival Utah’s Great Salt Lake, Australia’s Spencer Lake, even Lake Retba’s famous Middle Eastern cousin, the Dead Sea.

 A kind of microalgae known as Dunaliella salina thrives in this extreme salinity.
 By producing a pigment from the beta-carotene family, in order to maximize the amount of light it can absorb, it forms one of the natural world’s most mesmeric sights.